GabrielSotto/YantasStore-SottoGabriel/coder-app/README.md

 # YantasStore
-React Frontend  Ecommerce using data comes from "FakeStore" API and Firebase as database, this project is only for practice.
+React Frontend Ecommerce, this project is only for practice.

 # Technologies used in this project